-You could say that other cards can give you better rates like the Reserve Card, which can get you 2x miles per dollar, or the Amex Platinum Card that can give you up to 3x on eligible dinning in Canada.
+You could say that other cards can give you better rates, like the American Express Platinum Card that can give you up to 3x on eligible dining in Canada.
 The difference is that in those cases, you only get the highest rate for very specific eligible purchases, and only 1x for the rest, whereas the 1.5x rate mentioned here is for any purchase whatsoever.

 Of course, you only get that after you actually spend $25,000, which is not a meager sum.
 The basic 1.25x earning rate is really not so bad, but if you really want to ramp up your earning rate without having to spend a fortune to do so, the best way is to access the increased earning rates that Aeroplan’s partners offer.

 After signing up for your AeroplanPlus® Platinum card, you also need to sign up to Aeroplan itself.
 That’s where your miles will actually be stored when you earn them, and that’s where you have to go to redeem them.
 Whenever you decide to shop at an Aeroplan partner brand, you can give your Aeroplan number (this is your Aeroplan account number, which is not the same as the AeroplanPlus® Card number) and you’ll earn miles for your purchase.